MohammedInTheCloud/TweetDeleter/README.md

-# Twitter Manager Pro
+# Twitter Manager

-Twitter Manager Pro is an advanced Chrome extension designed to enhance your Twitter experience.
+Twitter Manager is an advanced Chrome extension designed to enhance your Twitter experience.
 It offers tweet management features and real-time sentence improvement powered by AI.

 ## Features